 The Final Exam (20%) is comprehensive and follows the format used for Chapter Exams.
-It also includes the Final Oral Proficiency Interview, administered on a separate day (indicated on the Syllabus) by an instructor other than your own.
+It also includes the Final Oral Proficiency Interview, administered on a separate day (indicated on the Syllabus).
 Have no fear -- the Interview is simply a pleasant 7-10 minute conversation in French, which will allow both you and your instructor to gauge the progress you have made towards functional capability in the language.
 Regular and willing participation in classroom activities is the only way to prepare for the Interview, which will count as approximately 10% of your Final Exam grade.